wooper-paldea

 Abilities:

-• Water Absorb: Restores HP if hit by a Water-type move, nullifying the damage.
+• Water Absorb: Restores HP if hit by a Water-type move instead of taking damage.

 Physical Characteristics: